Soldeu Ski Holidays

 To finish your night off there are a few popular bars to frequent.
 You will find most of the Soldeu bars on the main road in the centre of the village, but you should also venture up the small street that runs behind the Hotel Himalaia as there are a handful of interesting bars and restaurants located here too.
 Barcode has one of the best terraces in the area and the bar has the has reputation for the best gin and tonic in town.
 Pussycat Disco is also a firm favourite in the resort, set in a 200 year old farmhouse, now converted into a club it is a great place partying into the night.

 Everything about Soldeu and the Grandvalira ski region is XL sized compared to the rest of the Pyrenees – there are over 30 mountain restaurants and nearly 2000 hectares of terrain to enjoy.

 A firm favourite is the Gall de Bosc steakhouse which offers table service at Espiolet and the Riba Escorxada restaurant includes a trattoria-pizzeria with a neat little terrace.

 The après ski in Soldeu is fantastic, and with the tax-free prices, the drinks will just keep flowing.

-The après ski scene in Soldeu is just as attractive as its slopes.
+The après ski scene on Soldeu ski holidays is just as attractive as its slopes!
 There are a collection of bars in the centre of the resort which offer live music, welcome refreshments and a great atmosphere after you have been on the mountain all day.
 One big draw of après in Soldeu is the value for money and generous measures which put The Alps to shame.